Discover Destinations When to Travel How to get around Visa Packing list Other Tips

 Travelling between Greek islands

 - By ferry – if you’ve decided to do some island hopping or you’re flying into the mainland and then visiting one of Greece’s numerous islands, then you’ll probably need to board a ferry to do so.
-Greece has 7 large ferry companies, including Blue Star Ferries, Sea Jets and Golden Star Ferries.
+Greece has seven large ferry companies, including Blue Star Ferries, Sea Jets and Golden Star Ferries.
 The journey time and price of the ferry will depend on the length of the journey and the type of ferry you choose.
-Catamaran style ferries are likely to be a faster option, but also a more expensive one.
+Catamaran-style ferries are likely to be a faster option, but also a more expensive one.
 If you’re looking to save money, then try booking an overnight ferry as they are cheaper and you can also save on a night’s accommodation.
 It’s unlikely that ferries will be fully booked, but booking in advance is always a good idea.
 If you do want to book in advance (which can sometimes save you money too), then BookAway and Ferry Hopper are great options for purchasing your ferry tickets.

 - By plane – Athens International Airport receives the highest volume of flights in Greece and usually has the cheapest flights as well.
 Some travellers choose to travel here first before moving onto one of the islands.
-Flight time between Athens and most Greek islands ranges between 40 mins to 1 hour, making it a quick way to get to your next destination.
+Flight time between Athens and most Greek islands ranges between 40 minutes to 1 hour, making it a quick way to get to your next destination.
 The majority of Greece’s popular islands also have their own airports, including Santorini, Mykonos, Corfu and Paros.
-Flight prices between airports can start as low as $15, but on average you’ll be looking between $40-50 if you book in advance.
-It’s always good to be aware of your travel footprint though.
+Flight prices between airports can start as low as $15, but on average, you’ll be looking at between $40-50 if you book in advance.
+It’s always good to be aware of your travel footprint, though.
 Taking a short-haul flight can be up to 10 times more polluting than taking a more environmentally-friendly option like a ferry.

 Visa for Greece